-This past decade has seen the emergence of many epigenetic therapies, especially DNA hypomethylating drugs (DNA methyltransferase inhibitors) and Histone deacetylase inhibitors (HDACi), as well as Lysine-specific histone demethylase-1 (LSD1), EZH2 inhibitors and many others[50].
+This past decade has seen the emergence of many epigenetic therapies, especially DNA hypomethylating drugs (DNA methyltransferase inhibitors) and HDAC inhibitors (HDACi), as well as lysine-specific histone demethylase-1, EZH2 inhibitors, and many others[50].

-Epigenetic drugs have shown beneficial effects for the treatment of hematological malignancies and led to the approval of epidrugs like 5-Azacitidine, decitabine, vorinostat, romidepsin, belinostat and panobinostat for patient treatment[50].
-In contrast, clinical trials assessing the efficacy of these epigenetic drugs in monotherapies for CRC and other solid tumors failed to improve clinical outcomes with, in some cases, no response at all[51], never passing the phase III trial necessary for approval (Clinical trials for CRC listed in Tables 1 to 6).
+Epigenetic drugs have shown beneficial effects for the treatment of hematological malignancies and led to the approval of epidrugs like 5-azacitidine, decitabine, vorinostat, romidepsin, belinostat, and panobinostat for patient treatment[50].
+In contrast, clinical trials assessing the efficacy of these epigenetic drugs in monotherapies for CRC and other solid tumors failed to improve clinical outcomes with, in some cases, no response at all[51], never passing the phase III trial necessary for approval (clinical trials for CRC listed in Tables 1 to 6).

 Several hypotheses could be raised regarding this apparent lack of efficacy of epidrugs for solid tumors.
 First, compared to hematologic malignancies, solid tumors harbor a weaker penetrance of mutations in genes encoding chromatin modifying enzymes[19].
 Second, the pleiotropic effect of current epidrugs leads to the combined inhibition of many members of a given family of epienzymes that have a broad spectrum of action and opposing roles in cancer cells.
-Third, and most importantly, cancer cell plasticity, and the switch between stem and non-stem state, is orchestrated by complex mechanisms including epigenetic silencing of cancer stem cell markers and pluripotency genes.
-Despite genetic heterogeneity among cancer cells[52] (due to stochastic or chemo-/radio-induced mutations along tumor evolution/treatment), DNA methylation and histone deacetylation seem to represent typical mechanisms involved in repressing stemness markers in non-stem cancer cells, as previously demonstrated for CD44, CD133 and CD166.
+Third, and most importantly, cancer cell plasticity, and the switch between stem and non-stem state, is orchestrated by complex mechanisms, including epigenetic silencing of cancer stem cell markers and pluripotency genes.
+Despite genetic heterogeneity among cancer cells[52] (due to stochastic or chemo-/radio-induced mutations along tumor evolution/treatment), DNA methylation and histone deacetylation seem to represent typical mechanisms involved in repressing stemness markers in non-stem cancer cells, as previously demonstrated for CD44, CD133, and CD166.
 Therefore, inhibiting DNMT and HDAC may result in increased expression of cancer stem cell markers[37,42,48] along with an increased stemness potential.
 Last, patients included in these clinical trials often present metastatic or advanced disease and are recruited regardless of the molecular subtype of cancer.
 As aberrant DNA methylation is an early step of carcinogenesis, advanced disease may not be the relevant stage for treatments with DNMTi and HDACi.

-To refine these treatment strategies, tumor grade, heterogeneity and subtypes of cancers will have to be considered.
+To refine these treatment strategies, tumor grade, heterogeneity, and subtypes of cancers will have to be considered.
 Indeed, determining which tumors will benefit from epigenetic differentiation strategies[53] and which tumors would acquire stemness capacities after epigenetic resetting is mandatory.
 Hence, modulating epigenetic alterations to sensitize cancer cells to other conventional therapies[54] or to lower their aggressiveness seems to be a reasonable goal when it comes to epigenetic strategies for advanced disease, as shown by numerous studies on cancer cell lines[53].
 HDAC and DNMT inhibitors, used alone or in combination, are able to sensitize resistant cancer cells and their use after conventional or targeted therapies have proven their efficacy in clinical trials[55].
-For instance, treatment with 5-Azacitidine or 5-Aza-2’-deoxycitidine increases sensitivity of colon cancer cells to irinotecan and 5-FU[56].
+For instance, treatment with 5-azacitidine or 5-Aza-2’-deoxycitidine increases sensitivity of colon cancer cells to irinotecan and 5-FU[56].
 Irinotecan sensitivity with DNMTi was confirmed in in vivo CRC models showing tumor regression and increased survival in contrast with monotherapies.
-The same results were observed with the combination of 5-Azacitidine and a BRAF inhibitor in CRC xenograft models[57].
+The same results were observed with the combination of 5-azacitidine and a BRAF inhibitor in CRC xenograft models[57].
 Synergetic therapies were also observed with HDACi in combination with 5-FU.
-Indeed, Trichostatine A in combination with 5-FU suppresses colon cancer cell viability[58].
+Indeed, trichostatine A in combination with 5-FU suppresses colon cancer cell viability[58].
 However, initiating re-differentiation in CSCs remains a challenge dependent on the characteristics of each tumor type and with their specific genetic alterations.